Search Titan CMS

 An example of a Lighthouse report

-What can you do to Improve Site Scores?
+What Can You Do to Improve Site Scores?

 Optimize image files and sizes as your first and most effective way to improve site speed.
 Next, if your site includes many or large images or videos, lazy-load assets that are not critical to the first screen view.
 Lazy loading allows for faster perceived load time and fewer downloads to the end-user.